automl/auto-sklearn/doc/faq.rst

 -----------------------------

 Auto-sklearn can be restricted to only use interpretable models and preprocessing algorithms.
-Please see the Section :ref:`restricting_the_searchspace` to learn how to restrict the models which are searched over or see the Example :ref:`sphx_glr_examples_40_advanced_example_interpretable_models.py`.
+Please see the Section :ref:`space` to learn how to restrict the models which are searched over or see the Example :ref:`sphx_glr_examples_40_advanced_example_interpretable_models.py`.